September 2012, Volume 4, Issue 8

 Librarian's Guide to Passive Programming: a book review

-by Jane Healy, Electronic Resources Coordinator, East River
+by Jane Healy, Electronic Services Coordinator, East River

 Librarian's Guide to Passive Programming, Emily T. Wichman, Santa Barbara, CA: ABC-CLIO, 2012.
 152 pgs.